giodc/webba/UPDATE_SYSTEM.md

 # WharfTales Auto-Update System

-This document describes the auto-update system implementation for WharfTales, inspired by Coolify's proven approach.
+This document describes the auto-update system implementation for WharfTales.

 ## Overview